Australian farmers and agri-businesses are the targets of tractor scams.

 7 tips to avoid being scammed

-1. If it seems too good to be true, it probably is
+- If it seems too good to be true, it probably is

-Scammers advertise machinery at much lower prices than what the market rate is.
+Scammers advertise machinery at much lower prices than what the market rate is. - Don’t purchase machinery if you haven’t seen it in person

-Scammers will always come up with an excuse as to why you can’t inspect the machinery in person, or they will ask for a deposit first.
+Scammers will always come up with an excuse as to why you can’t inspect the machinery in person, or they will ask for a deposit first. - Beware if they offer a ‘free trial’ or an ‘escrow’ service

 Scammers may offer a ‘free trial’ in an attempt to earn your trust.
 However, they would ask for a deposit to be paid first.
-Scammers may also reassure customers that the deposit is paid into a third party or ‘escrow’ account, but the ‘escrow’ service is also fake and part of the scam.
+Scammers may also reassure customers that the deposit is paid into a third party or ‘escrow’ account, but the ‘escrow’ service is also fake and part of the scam. - Don’t rush into a purchase

 Be cautious if the seller tries to make the sale feel urgent.
-For example, scammers often say that they need to sell quickly because they are in the army and about to be deployed overseas, or that their father has passed away and they need to get rid of machinery from their parent’s farm.
+For example, scammers often say that they need to sell quickly because they are in the army and about to be deployed overseas, or that their father has passed away and they need to get rid of machinery from their parent’s farm. - Do your own research

 Look for online reviews to see other people’s experience with the business.
 Do your research beyond the website itself, as those reviews may be fake.

 Scammers may also steal other businesses’ names and ABN details for their website.
 If a physical address is listed, look it up online and see if it is the correct business on Google Maps.
-You could also call a neighbouring business to verify the seller.
+You could also call a neighbouring business to verify the seller. - Be careful what personal details and information you provide

 Be careful if you are asked to provide a driver’s licence, passport or home address, which may be used for identity theft.
-Where people reported losses as a result of a scam, more than half of them lost personal details.
+Where people reported losses as a result of a scam, more than half of them lost personal details. - Speak to someone you trust

 If you think the sale might be a scam, get a second opinion from a family member or a friend to see what they think.